rabbitmq/rabbitmq-tutorials/python/README.md

 ## Requirements

-To run this code you need `pika` library version 0.10.0 To install it run
+To run this code you need to install the `pika` package version 0.10.0 or later.
+To install it, run

-    pip install pika==0.10.0
+    pip install pika==0.11.0

 You may first need to run